Sanne/perf-testing/lazyStaticInitialization/README.md

 Expensive objects can either take computation time, or use memory.
 If you have repeated initialization of expensive ephemeral objects in your hot code path, one technique to improve application throughput/responsiveness is to cache the expensive object when it is first instantiated.
 This is especially true if you object is also immutable.

+The following patterns show the different approaches to instantiating object instances

+## Eager Initialization

 ### Direct Instantiation

 example: [DirectInstantiation.java](src/main/java/org/johara/provider/DirectInstantiation.java)

-The following example would initialize and discard the `ExpensiveObject` instance with each invocation.
+The following example would instantiate and discard the `ExpensiveObject` instance with each invocation.
+Here there is no caching, and the cost of creating the object is paid every time your code is invoked.
 ```java
     {
     ...